Nearly $k$-distance sets

-\begin{lem} For any fixed $m$ there exists a choice $c_1=c_1(m,\gamma)$ such that $G''$ contains a complete $\ell$-partite subgraph $K_{m,\dots,m}$ such that the distance between any two of its vertices is bigger than $c_1n^{1/d}$. \end{lem}
+\begin{lem} For any fixed $m$, there exists a choice $c_1=c_1(m,\gamma)$ such that $G''$ contains a complete $\ell$-partite subgraph $K_{m,\dots,m}$ such that the distance between any two of its vertices is bigger than $c_1n^{1/d}$. \end{lem}

-The proof of Lemma~\ref{completemulti2} is very similar to the proof of Lemma~\ref{completemulti}, except that instead of Theorem~\ref{erd69} we use a result of Lov\'asz and Simonovits \cite{LS} about the supersaturation of $\ell$-cliques.
+The proof of Lemma~\ref{completemulti2} is very similar to the proof of Lemma~\ref{completemulti}, except that instead of Theorem~\ref{erd69} we use a result of Erdős and Simonovits \cite{ESsat} about the supersaturation of $\ell$-cliques.
 (And then work with $\ell$-uniform hypergraphs instead of $\ell-2$.)
-Therefore we only give an outline of the proof.
+Therefore, we only give an outline of the proof.